An Overview of our dance exams at Base Dance Performing Arts Academy

 FAQ: What if I am late to the exam session?

-If you are late to the exam session, it may not be possible for your child to participate.
-Exams are scheduled in strict time slots, and we will not hold back other students to wait for late arrivals.
-If you miss your time slot, your child may need to take their exam alone later in the day if we can fit them in, or we may suggest a recorded submission if that’s not possible.
+If you arrive late to the exam session, it may not be possible for your child to take part.
+Exams run to a strict timetable, and we cannot hold back other students to wait for late arrivals.

 FAQ: What time should I arrive for the exam?

-We advise arriving 30 minutes before your scheduled exam time to ensure your child is prepared and ready.
-Once your child's exam is completed, you are free to leave.
+Participants must arrive at the time stated on the timetable to allow for preparation and check-in.
+Once your child’s exam is completed, you are free to leave.

 FAQ: How will I know what time my child's exam is?

 The exam timetable, with specific times for each student, will be released after the final payment deadline.
-Please refer to this timetable for your child's exact exam time.
+Please refer to this timetable for your child's exact exam/arrival time.

 FAQ: What if I forget items of my exam attire?

-It’s crucial that your child has all required attire for the exam, as we cannot provide replacements or allow purchases on the day.
+It’s crucial that your child has all the required attire for the exam, as we are unable to provide replacements or allow purchases on the day.
 If any items are forgotten, your child may not be able to participate in the exam.
 This includes appropriate clothing, footwear, and hair accessories.

-Please follow this link to view uniform: https://www.base-dance.com/uniform
+Please follow this link to view the uniform requirements:https://passiondancewear.co.uk/collections/bdpa-uniform-bundle-packs-everything-you-need-one-easy-pack

 FAQ: When will my child receive their exam feedback and award?